Cowne/wr1t3_up/picoCTF/Irish-Name-Repo_1/Irish-Name-Repo_1.md

 You see the ***debug*** value is 0, what if we change it into 1?
 And booooom, we can see the syntax error -> we know how the input fetch in the query and we can use right payload to bypass.

+<img src ="img/img8.png">
 This step is to make sure which payload is appropriate, rather we use brute force.

-<img src ="img/img8.png">
+And we the payload above is correct.
 And now, we found the flag.

 <img src ="img/img6.png">